 Most attorneys are paid by the hour with an upfront retainer, but the majority of personal injury lawyers use a different form of compensation.
-Unlike a defense attorney, for example, there are usually no upfront costs to seeking representation from a personal injury lawyer such as the Slip and fall lawyer Las Vegas, NV locals turn to.
+Unlike a defense attorney, for example, there are usually no upfront costs to seeking representation from a Las Vegas Personal Injury Lawyer.

 How a Contingency Fee Agreement Works